chardet/chardet/README.rst

 chardet
 =======

-Python 3 port of chardet.
+Python 2/3 compatible version of chardet.

 chardet guesses the encoding of text files.